 Output.
 Wordmark, type system, color, photographic direction.

-Build the pieces the team will use forever.
-Grid, components, templates, do's and don'ts.
-Master Figma library with shared tokens.
-Brand book PDF.
-Asset archive in a folder structure your team can find things in two months later.
+Build the pieces the team will use forever: grid, components, templates, a master Figma library, a brand book, and an asset archive your team can still navigate two months later.

 Output.
 Figma library, brand book, asset archive.

-Launch design support.
-Social cadence, microsite, print.
-Then a quarterly check-in for the next year to keep the system honest as the brand grows.
+Launch design support, then a quarterly check in for the next year to keep the system honest as the brand grows.
 Most of my Silver Crown work lives in this phase.
-Ongoing stewardship across six identities.

 Output.
 Launch kit, quarterly review notes, retainer if it makes sense.